apache/cordova-docs/docs/en/edge/cordova/media/media.seekTo.md

 Parameters
 ----------

-- __milliseconds__: The position to set the playback position within the audio in milliseconds. .
+- __milliseconds__: The position to set the playback position within the audio, in milliseconds.

 Description
 -----------

-Function `media.seekTo` is an asynchronous function that updates the current position of the underlying audio file of a Media object.
-Also updates the ___position__ parameter within the Media object.
+The `media.seekTo` executes asynchronously, updating the current playback position within an audio file referenced by a `Media` object.
+Also updates the `Media` object's `position` parameter.

 Supported Platforms
 -------------------